Why Brits are suddenly talking about the 2008 Wall Street bailout

 However, a number of commentators have identified significant differences between May’s Brexit predicament and the Wall Street bailout.

-Bush’s plan enjoyed bipartisan support from both the 2008 election candidates, Sen. John McCain and then-Senator Barack Obama, whereas May is so politically isolated that she barely has the support of her own cabinet ministers.
+Bush’s plan enjoyed bipartisan support from both 2008 presidential nominees, Sen. John McCain and then-Sen. Barack Obama, whereas May is so politically isolated that she barely has the support of her own Cabinet ministers.

 Perhaps more fundamentally, the financial markets can only be spooked by surprises, whereas a no-deal Brexit has been long floated as a possible outcome.